-$! \rightarrow$ It is highly recommended to use a new git clone of the Chipyard directory that is separate from Lab 1.
+- ! → It is highly recommended to work in the local /scratch partition to avoid issues with filesystem performance and quotas.
+Even simulations of modest length (few hundred thousand cycles) can produce a few gigabytes of logs and waveform dumps.
+Do not use your NFS home directory to avoid slowing down the simulation.
+Remember that /scratch is not backed up automatically. - $! \rightarrow$ It is highly recommended to use a new git clone of the Chipyard directory that is separate from Lab 1.
 The following instructions assume that a new Chipyard directory specifically for this lab is created.

 '''

-eecs$ cd /home/tmp/${USER}
+eecs$ cd /scratch/${USER}

-eecs$ rm -rf OLD_LAB1_MATERIALS # save tmp space (replace the name here with the lab1 directory)
+eecs$ rm -rf OLD_LAB1_MATERIALS # save tmp space (replace with the lab1 directory)

-eecs$ git clone https://github.com/ucb-bar/chipyard-cs152-sp23.git cs152-lab2-sp23
+eecs$ git clone https://github.com/ucb-bar/chipyard-cs152-sp24.git cs152-lab2-sp24

-eecs$ cd cs152-lab2-sp23
+eecs$ cd cs152-lab2-sp24

-eecs$ git checkout cs152-lab2-sp23
+eecs$ git checkout cs152-lab2-sp24

-eecs$ ./build-setup.sh
+eecs$ ./build-setup.sh riscv-tools --skip-toolchain --skip-firesim --skip-marshal --skip-circt

 '''